Welcome to today's edition of the Rush 24-7 podcast.

 He stopped interpreting for a moment.

-I said, uh Wallach, what did he say?
+I said, Wallach, what did he say?

-Wallach said that at these luncheons the families were sat down to eat, and then their boy was brought in with his mouth stuffed.
+Wallach said that at these luncheons, the families were sat down to eat, and then their boy was brought in with his mouth stuffed.

 The boy had been baked.

-Al Qaeda served the boy to his family.
+Al-Qaeda served the boy to his family.

-What's striking about all this savagery, whether with the film beheadings of Westerners in Iraq to the recent flaming uh Johnny Storm human torch at Glasgow, screaming epithets as he sought to engulf bystanders and ignite his candidators.
+What's striking about all this savagery, whether with the film beheadings of Westerners in Iraq to the recent flaming Johnny Storm human torch at Glasgow, screaming epithets as he sought to engulf bystanders and ignite his candidators, what's striking about all of this is the absolute silence of the West, either distracted by Paris Hilton or iPhones or suffering from Bush derangement syndrome and obsessed with Guantanamo.

-It is hard to recall an enemy so savage, and yet one so largely ignored by rich, affluent, and distracted elites as the radical jihadists, as we have to evoke everything from mythology to comic books to find analogies to their extra human viciousness.
+It is hard to recall an enemy so savage and yet one so largely ignored by rich, affluent, and distracted elites as the radical jihadists, as we have to evoke everything from mythology to comic books to find analogies to their extra-human viciousness.

-The silence of the West toward the primordial horror from Gaza to Anbar is horrific in its own way as well.
+For a self-congratulatory culture issuing moral lectures on everything from global warming to the dangers of smoking, the silence of the West toward the primordial horror from Gaza to Anbar is horrific in its own way as well.

 It could not be more correct.

-Could not be look at I I have said constantly on this program, we are so fat, dumb, and happy.
+I have said constantly on this program, we are so fat, dumb, and happy.

 We are so affluent.